Champion Water-Powered Mill

 Today, Chase County retains its agricultural heritage, with farming and ranching continuing to be vital industries.
 The county also attracts visitors with its natural beauty, highlighted by the scenic beauty of Chase State Recreation Area and the annual Chase County Fair.
 Despite its relatively small size, Chase County's history is a testament to the resilience and determination of the pioneers who shaped the region.

-This timeline provides a condensed summary of the historical journey of Chase County, Nebraska.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Chase County, Nebraska.

 • 1857 - Chase County is established as one of the original counties of Nebraska Territory.